-The core of this paper is an analysis of the potential alternatives to an unconditional second extension of the transition period.
-In particular, we propose that further binding conditions should be introduced, which make it mandatory for all LDCs to undertake a priority needs assessment and to include the improvement of their IP system in their national development plans.
-We also propose the application of a more gradual and development-oriented concept of TRIPS implementation for LDCs and further recommend that the upcoming extension should be used to gradually introduce further core provisions of TRIPS that would allow LDCs to integrate smoothly into the global IP system (e.g. by establishing a basic but efficient system for the protection of national trademark holders).
-Finally, we try to identify additional incentives for LDCs and developed countries to engage in improving the integration of LDCs into the global IP system (e.g. to look into improving conditions for technology transfer beyond the current Article 66.2 or to provide incentives for LDCs which comply in other sectors of trade).
-We strongly believe that alternatives to simply offering a second extension of the transition period should be seriously discussed and adopted by the TRIPS Council in an effort to make the system more efficient, transparent and successful for all interested parties.
+The core of this paper is an analysis of the potential avenues for WTO Members after the second extension of the transition period in order to better integrate LDCs into the international IP system.
+In particular, we propose reform the priority needs assessment process, which make it more rewarding for all LDCs to undertake a priority needs assessment and to include the improvement of their IP system in their national development plans.

+We also try to identify additional incentives for LDCs and developed countries to engage in improving the integration of LDCs into the global IP system (e.g. to look into improving conditions for technology transfer beyond the current Article 66.2 or to provide incentives for LDCs which comply in other sectors of trade).
+Finally, we advocate the application of a more gradual and development-oriented concept of TRIPS-implementation for LDCs and further recommend that the upcoming extension should be used to gradually introduce further core provisions of the TRIPS Agreement that would allow LDCs to integrate smoothly into the global IP system (e.g. by establishing a basic but efficient system for the protection of national trademark holders).
+We strongly believe that alternatives to simply offering further transition period extensions should be seriously discussed and adopted by the TRIPS Council in an effort to make the system more efficient, transparent and successful for all interested parties.